Covid-19 support for the seafood industry

 Funding is available to support online learning opportunities while Covid-19 social distancing requirements prevent the delivery of face to face taught training courses.

 Maintaining seafood supply

-Our teams have been looking at ways to help maintain seafood supply.
-We have produced guidance for fishing businesses and mobile fishmongers on selling directly to consumers.
+We've been looking at ways to help maintain seafood supply.
+Check our guidance for fishing businesses and mobile fishmongers on selling directly to consumers.